-A novel clinical evaluation programme aims to examine the impact of artificial intelligence (AI) on radiology decision making in the lung cancer pathway and the patient outcomes from these decisions.
-The programme, called INPACT*, is a collaboration between Aidence, clinical consultancy Hardian Health, and the University of Edinburgh, with funding from the NHSX through the NHS AI in Health and Care Award.
+A novel clinical evaluation programme aims to examine the impact of artificial intelligence (AI) on radiology decision-making in the lung cancer pathway and the patient outcomes from these decisions.
+The programme, called INPACT*, is a collaboration between Aidence, clinical consultancy Hardian Health, and the University of Edinburgh, with funding from the UK National Health Service (NHS) AI in Health and Care Award.

 The radiology workflow

 The study will focus on radiologists reporting on chest CT scans in routine clinical practice.
 In this setting, patients undergo scans for varied health conditions.
 If the radiologist finds an abnormal growth in the lungs – which may be an indicator of lung cancer – they make an assessment of the nodule’s characteristics and a recommendation for managing its evolution.